 There are many different kinds of actions that count as physical abuse, including assault and battery, sexual assault, unreasonable physical restraints, prolonged deprivation of food or water, or the use of physical restraints, chemical restraints, or psychotropic medication for a period or purpose beyond that for which the medication was authorized.
 Assault can include kicking, pushing, pinching, beating, or slapping.

 For physical abuse, a plaintiff may be able to recover any damages for medical expenses incurred, pain and suffering, and future medical expenses or lost wages.
-It may be necessary to retain physicians or other health care providers to testify about reasonable medical expenses.
+It may be necessary for an attorney to retain physicians or other health care providers to testify about reasonable medical expenses.
 While there is a cap on general damages in medical negligence cases, when the physical abuse was willful neglect from a health care provider, the plaintiff may be entitled to more than the cap of $250,000.

 In some tragic cases, elderly people die because of physical abuse.
 In an elder abuse case in which a victim incurs pain and suffering before dying, the heirs or survivors may be awarded damages for that pain and suffering.